-A backup electric generator can be a valuable thing to have when the power goes out.
-Find out whether you need one for your home, how to shop for the right generator and use it properly to avoid risking you and your family's safety.
+A backup electric generator can be valuable when the power goes out.
+Find out whether you need one for your home, how to shop for the right generator and how to use it properly to avoid risking you and your family's safety.
 Learn more at sdge.com/generators.